📅 Last Updated: January 26, 2026 | New startups added weekly

 - High performers: Can exceed $75M with exceptional metrics

 Valuations are increasingly metric-driven, often calculated using revenue multiples of 3-10× ARR depending on growth rate, market size, and competitive positioning.
+FinTech startups and AI companies often command premium valuations due to larger addressable markets.

 Series A vs Series B: Key Differences